-The useless beauty of Toronto's abandoned office tower
+This majestic office tower in Toronto has been abandoned since the 1960s

 For all the intrigue and amenities, it was also notorious for being unbearably hot in the summer.
 Rumour has it that huge quantities of ice were brought to the top of the building in an effort to cool it down on the hottest of days, but the only way to achieve air flow was to open office windows.

-It's a minor architectural tragedy that the building has been shelled out, but unlike Tower Automotive, which is being retrofitted for a new life as the home of MOCA, the work required to make the Whitney Block Tower a hospitable modern building is just too extensive to justify for the Ontario government.
+It's a minor architectural tragedy that the building has been shelled out, but unlike Tower Automotive, which was retrofitted for a new life as the home of MOCA, the work required to make the Whitney Block Tower a hospitable modern building was for a long time deemed too extensive to justify for the Ontario government.

-That said, the government has invested in keeping the exterior of the building in good shape.
-In recent years, investments have been made to replace windows and repair the facade.
+Over the years, the government invested in keeping the exterior of the building in good shape including replacing windows and repairing the facade.

+The lower levels of the tower are now home to some government workers but the upper levels of the tower remain unoccupied.
+You can only get in if you have a Government of Ontario ID from one of the buildings next door or if you're on the guest list.

-So it continues to hover over Queen's Park with a distant beauty.
+For now, the tower continues to hover over Queen's Park with a distant beauty.
 Perhaps one day, an ingenious architect will hatch a plan to bring it back to life.
 Until then, make sure to stop and take a look as you drive past.

 Join the conversation Load comments